sterlingbaldwin/acme_processflow/doc/quick_start_guide.md

 ```

 ## Setup Run Config
-Once you have the file, open it in your favorite editor.
+Once you have the file, open run.cfg in your favorite editor.
 There are are 9 values that must be changed before you're ready to run.
 You can find an explanation of each of them [here](setup_guide.md), or [below](#config)

 The keys you need to change before running the first time are:
 ```